dafiti-group/automation-team-store-challenge/DANILO.README.md

 - [X] **Django API** <p>
   The API was made with very basic complexity considering the final goal of load into the front end.</br>
-  We will have only the `GET` option for this API in order to provide all data from our database.
+  We will have only the `GET` option for this API in order to provide all data from our database. <p>
+  The API can be reached throught the `/api` directory.

 - [X] **Django Front End** <p>
-  I created a responsive layout that loads all API data and parse into a loop filling the product template and It's respective CSS.
+  I created a responsive layout that loads all API data and parse into a loop filling the product template and It's respective CSS, nothing too fancy but quite functional.

+**Greetings** <p>
+I would like to thank all Dafiti's team for the oportunity of show a little bit of my knowledge and independently of the results was a very awesome experience.
+For those who loves technology this kind of tests are very interesting to do and see the results at end.<p>
+Thanks again and look forward to hear you soon! <p>
+Regards,<p>
+Danilo P.